nRewik/AutoLayoutAnimation/README.md

 # Auto Layout Animation
-This is a project to show how UIView animation work with Auto Layout.
+This project shows how UIView animation work with Auto Layout.

 You can read the article at my blog.